Top Cryptocurrency Trends for 2022-2025

 The complaint alleges that BitMEX operates an unregistered trading platform and flouts CFTC regulations like the implementation of anti-money laundering procedures.

-In the financial markets arena, many are hoping that 2021will herald the introduction of the first cryptocurrency ETF.
+In the financial markets arena, many hoped that 2021 would herald the introduction of the first cryptocurrency ETF.

 As recently as October of 2020 the SEC has said that it is actively working on regulations that will allow for the marketing and trading of cryptocurrency ETFs.